caleb-james-smith/StauLongExercise/Analysis3/README.md

 Question: How does the obtained limit compare to the previously published results [1]?
 Can these results be directly compared to each other?
 What is the main difference?  ([1] https://cms-results.web.cern.ch/cms-results/public-results/publications/SUS-21-001/, figs. 4d, 5d, and 6d).

-Extra task: Optimise the analysis selection, and reproduce the limit.
+Extra task: Optimize the analysis selection, and reproduce the limit.
 How much does the limit improve?
 Why?